file powder substitute

 Best for use in sauces, stews, soups, and gravy.

-Corn starch is a very versatile ingredient used as a thickener in sweet and savory dishes.
-It is made from the inner part of corn kernels and has a very neutral flavor.
+Corn starch is a very versatile ingredient and a good thickening agent in sweet and savory dishes.
+The fine powder is made from the inner part of corn kernels and has a very neutral flavor.
 If you do not like the texture of okra, this can be a great alternative.
 It won’t change the flavor of your dish and is easy to incorporate.

-If you are using cornstarch as a thickening agent, make sure to add enough other spices and bold seasonings to ensure the result is not diluted in flavor.
+If you are substituting file powder with cornstarch, make sure to add enough other spices and bold seasonings to ensure the result is not diluted in flavor.

 Best for use in soups, sauces, gravy, pies, and casseroles.